Is net metering going away in New York?

 To claim this credit, you’ll need to fill out IRS Form 5695 for Residential Energy Credits when filing your federal taxes.

-Allow us to do the math for you: if your project qualifies for all of the incentives listed above, you could see a reduction of up to 85% of your costs.
-Even if you’re not eligible for all of these, a majority of your costs can still be covered – in addition to the savings you’ll be receiving on each month’s electric bill.
+Allow us to do the math for you: if your project qualifies for all of the incentives listed above, up to 95% of your costs are covered.
+Even if you’re not eligible for all of these, the majority of your costs can still be covered – in addition to the savings you’ll be receiving on bills from the utility company.
 And above all, solar systems increase overall NYC property values by approximately 5.4%.

 If you’re seriously considering solar for your home, act quickly so that you can yield the full solar incentives while they last.
-(Plus, we think you deserve the extra bucks for prioritizing your environmental impact.)
+(Plus, we think you deserve the extra bucks for prioritizing your environmental impact with renewable energy.)